Can I Dye My Hair After Bleaching?

 Yes, one can color over bleached hair.
 However, choosing the color is a crucial part of the process.

-You’ve probably heard that bleaching your hair is a huge no-no if you’re trying to have nice, healthy hair.
+You’ve probably heard that bleaching your hair is a huge no-no if you want nice, healthy hair.
 But what about coloring over it?
 Is that OK?
 And if so, how do you do it?

 To answer the first question, you can color over bleached hair.
-And while it may be tempting to go wild with your new color, we recommend keeping with something within two shades of your natural color (or three tops).
-Bleached hair is already weakened and more vulnerable to damage—adding a new color will only make it more so.
+While it may be tempting to go wild with your new color, we recommend keeping something within two shades of your natural color (or three tops).
+Bleached hair is weakened and more vulnerable to damage—adding a new color will only make it more so.

-You can color over bleached hair with a box dye—you want to be careful about which color you choose.
-While dark colors may work, you should avoid reds, purples, and pinks until your hair has had time to rest.
+You can color over bleached hair with box dye, but you want to be careful about your chosen color.
+While dark colors may work, you should avoid reds, purples, and pinks until your hair has rested.

-So how do you color over bleached hair?
+So, how do you color over bleached hair?
 The same way you would any other time!
-The only difference is that you’ll want to avoid using a permanent dye and stick with semi-permanent instead.
-It will help prevent further damage and give your hair a chance to heal from the initial bleaching.
+The only difference is that you’ll want to avoid using a permanent dye and stick with semi-permanent.
+It will help prevent further damage and allow your hair to heal from the initial bleaching.

-If coloring your bleached hair still sounds too scary for you, don’t worry—there are plenty of ways to get fun, bold colors without having to bleach your whole head of hair first.
+If coloring your bleached hair still sounds too scary, don’t worry—there are plenty of ways to get fun, bold colors without having to bleach your whole head of hair first.
 Check out our article on non-bleach methods for ideas!

 Can I Bleach My Hair The Day After I Bleached It?